 - Older patients who are further from completion of therapy may be seen every 2-5 years depending on diagnosis and any late effects.

 - Patients newly enrolled in the clinic may be seen every six months.

 - Children approaching puberty may be seen more frequently to monitor growth.

 We follow our patients into adulthood with no upper age limit.

 - O.J.
 Sahler, M.D. is the Medical Director responsible for overseeing the care delivered and the functioning of the clinic.

 - Louis Constine, M.D. is the Pediatric Radiation Oncologist who provides medical direction and care for patients who have received radiation therapy.

 - Pediatric Psychosocial Team includes referral for educational and parent advocacy resources for patients and their families.

 During a visit to the clinic, patients can expect:

-If you would like more information about the Long-Term Survivors Clinic at Golisano Children's Hospital, contact us at (585) 275-2981.
+If you would like more information about the Long-Term Childhood Cancer Survivors Clinic at Golisano Children’s Hospital or to schedule an appointment, contact us at (585) 275-2981.